yjacquin/fast-mcp/README.md

 class GetRecipesTool < MCP::Tool
   description "Find recipes based on ingredients"

-  arguments do
     # These arguments will generate the needed JSON to be presented to the MCP Client
-    # And they will be vaidated at run time.
+    # And they will be validated at run time.
     # The validation is based off Dry-Schema, with the addition of the description.
+  arguments do
     required(:ingredients).array(:string).description("List of ingredients")
     optional(:cuisine).filled(:string).description("Type of cuisine")
   end